It's not just corporate responsibility where social workers can help businesses.

 When most people think of social workers, they think of the people working in public agencies, helping individuals and families access services and live better lives.
 While the majority of licensed social workers do choose the nonprofit or governmental agency path, a growing number are actually putting their skills to work in the private sector.

-Businesses are constantly looking for ways to improve their performance, both in terms of profits and productivity, and in employee morale.
-In addition, there is a growing emphasis on corporate social responsibility, especially given that businesses affect not only those who work for them, but the communities in which they operate—and beyond.
+Businesses are constantly looking for ways to improve their performance, both in terms of profits and productivity, and employee morale.
+In addition, there is a growing emphasis on corporate social responsibility, especially given that businesses affect not only those who work for them but the communities in which they operate – and beyond.

-While the bottom line will always be of utmost importance, companies are paying more attention to interests of society in their operations, and analyzing more than just numbers when it comes to making decisions.
+While the bottom line will always be of utmost importance, companies are paying more attention to the interests of society in their operations and analyzing more than just numbers when it comes to making decisions.

 But how exactly does a social worker function in the traditionally profit-focused organization?